bradleyeckert/hermes/docs/hermes.md

 For example, a 24-bit stereo CODEC produces 6-byte samples.
 Five samples pack into 32 bytes, with 2 unused bytes (maybe used as telemetry).
 Any data not a multiple of 16 bytes long is padded with zeros.

 File reading is outside the scope of Hermes.
 Messages can only be read from the beginning, so the utility of reading them with Hermes would be limited.
 But, the file reading demo is `test/read.c`.
 The file is created by `test/test.c`.

+## Modern UARTs

+The buffer size is affected by the latency of USB-serial conversion.
+Supposing a 4ms round trip time (host to target to host), you probably want messages to amount to that span of time.
+At 1 MBPS, a UART can send 400 bytes in 4 ms. You would want 512- or 256-byte buffers.

+Rather than rely on handshaking, data can be streamed out of the UART as a file stream.
+It is authenticated after each block.
+Such one-way communication doesn't care about USB latency.